-The language rust has been popping up on my twitter feed and my personal life more and more.
+Rust has been popping up on my twitter feed more and more.
 It’s been promoted and presented as the ultra safe language, so naturally I decided to check it out.
 The upcoming series of posts “Journey into rust” will describe and document my experiences using rust, hopefully explaining certain concepts that rust does differently.
 This will all be written from a C++ programmers standpoint that was thought writing Object Oriented code.
 I encourage you the reader to think critically and correct where necessary.

 On to the actual first post!
 After reading “the Rust Programming Language” I wanted to get my hands dirty and actually write some code.
 I like graphical applications and using low level graphics API’s so I decided to implement a cellular automation in rust.
 But just implementing cellular automation isn’t very exciting, is it?
 What if we could do this on the GPU…And off I went on my journey to create Conway’s game of life in rust.

 Rust has several “crates”, a library bundled for ease of use, that we could use for that.
 I’ve chosen for gl and glfw.
 Note that the gl crate merely provides “unsafe” bindings to opengl but I wouldn’t be a real C++ programmer if I didn’t like a bit of “un-safety”!
 All jokes aside, I implemented a small type based wrapper around most commenly used constructs (Shader programs, meshes and so on).
 All these constructs will be prefixed with “glw::” or there will be “use” declarations importing the definitions.

 “The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.” ~ Wikipedia

 A cellular automation is some sort of evolution loop where each next state depends on what the previous state was.
 In the game of life this is done in a grid, as each cell examines it’s 8 neighbours to determine it’s state.